plex-torrent-downloader/plex-torrent-downloader/README.md

 # Plex Torrent Downloader

-This is a Node.js application that enables downloading torrent files and adding them to a Plex library.
+This is a Node.js application that enables downloading torrent files and adding them to a Plex/Jellyfin library.

-The application uses Prisma as an ORM, Remix.js for server-side rendering, and WebTorrent for downloading torrents.
+#### Unique Features

+- Supports Plex/Jellyfin or ANY media server that can read from a directory
+- Download Scheduler (Automatically Download new episodes)
+- Built in search for torrents
+- Slick UI (Tailwind) and mature codebase
+- Download or stream downloaded content directly from the webui (as a backup)
+- Search History, including query history
+- Search History shows up in search, so you won't download the same thing twice
+- Easy to secure webui with basic auth
+- Easy to modify the app for typescript developers

 #### Why Should I use this?